 Following are some promotional methods to consider.

-- Contact the student newspaper, The North Wind (email@example.com, 227-2545, 2310 University Center) and ask to have your event or activity placed in the “What’s Happening” section.
+- Contact the student newspaper, The North Wind (email@example.com, 906-227-2545, Gries Hall) and ask to have your event or activity placed in the “What’s Happening” section.
 Ask if your event or activity is of sufficient interest for a story to be done on it.
-This should be done by Monday at 5 p.m. in order to have it printed in the following Thursday’s edition.
+This should be done by 4 p.m.
+Monday in order to have it printed in the following Wednesday’s edition.

-- Send a student announcement to all students.
-This can be done online at http://www.nmu.edu/announcements
+- Send a student announcement to all students through Student Connect.
+This can be done online at http:www.nmu.edu/studentconnect (click on "Submit News, Events, and Announcements" - green box in the right column).

 - Promote your event with a slide at Campus Cinema films screenings.
 Send a slide to email@example.com.